Supporting lone workers in manufacturing and construction roles

 Hazardous environments and materials abound

 This sector is diverse, with manufacturing industries accounting for some 2.5 million workers in the UK, and construction for a further 2.1 million.
 Typically, there are many roles in the manufacturing and construction sectors where working alone is a major component of the job.
-Roles involving security at plant or on sites will involve regular stints of working out-of-sight of colleagues.

 Guidance and control measures

 More than in many other sectors, manufacturing and construction use a range of hazardous materials.
 Under the UK’s Control of Substances Hazardous to Health (COSHH) legislation, employers need to prevent or reduce workers' exposure to such substances.
 If dealing with these materials is part of a lone worker’s job function, then Safe Hub can help to mitigate these risks.
 With the Safe Beacon virtual barrier feature, Safe Hub can provide workers entering a COSHH-restricted area with dynamic risk notifications and inform managers of the worker’s presence.

 The Health and Safety Executive (HSE) has useful guidance for companies in the manufacturing and construction sectors in the UK.
 This includes everything from general health and safety management through to dealing with maintenance shutdowns.